fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v2.1.0/Remove-AzureRmApiManagementSubscription.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmApiManagementSubscription** cmdlet deletes an existing subscription.
+The **Remove-AzureRmApiManagementSubscription** cmdlet removes an existing subscription.

 ## EXAMPLES